Fecal Microbiotica Transplantation for Treatment of Diarrhea

 Treatment options and follow-up care may include working with our Center for Human Nutrition.

-To see if you are a candidate for FMT, please contact the department of Gastroenterology and Hepatology.
+To see if you are a candidate for a fecal microbiotica transplantation, please contact the department of Gastroenterology, Hepatology & Nutrition by phone at 216.444.7000.